A. Trials and wisdom.

 iv.
 “I fear we have many such in all congregations; admiring hearers, affectionate hearers, attached hearers, but all the while unblest hearers, because they are not doers of the word.”
 (Spurgeon)

 v.
 “You know the old story; I am half ashamed to repeat it again, but it is so pat to the point.
-When Donald came out of kirk sooner than usual, Sandy said to him, ‘What, Donald, is the sermon all done?’
-‘No,’ said Donald, ‘it is all said, but it is not begun to be done yet.'”
+When Donald came out of church sooner than usual, Sandy said to him, ‘What, Donald, is the sermon all done?’
+‘No,’ said Donald, ‘it is all said, but it is not begun to be done yet.’”
 (Spurgeon)

 b.
 He is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was: The person who only hears God’s word without doing it has the same sense and stability as a man who looks into a mirror and immediately forgets what he saw.
 The information he received did not do any good in his life.